PrairieLearn/PrairieLearn/docs/questionSharing.md

 ## Two ways to share: Publicly or through "Sharing sets"

-Questions can either be shared publicly, so that anyone can preview the questions (but not the source code) and use them in their course, or you can share questions only to specific other courses using sharing sets.
+Questions can either be shared publicly, so that anyone can preview the questions and use them in their course, or you can share questions only to specific other courses using sharing sets.

 Any question that is marked with `"sharedPublicly": true` or `"sharedSourcePublicly": true` will be considered and displayed as being published for free use under the [CC-BY-NC](https://www.creativecommons.org/licenses/by-nc/4.0/) license.

 ## Sharing sets

-Access to shared questions is controlled through **sharing sets**.
+Access to shared questions which are not shared publicly is controlled through **sharing sets**.
 A sharing set is a named set of questions which you can share to another course all at once.
 The sharing set system exists so that course owners may differentially share different sets of their questions.
 For example, an instructor may want to share some questions only with other courses in their department, and other questions with anyone using PrairieLearn.
 Sharing sets are created by adding them to the [course configuration file](course.md#sharing-sets)

 ## Sharing a sharing set with another course